Isla Nublar (Film Universe)

 On the day of the Jurassic World Incident, a total of 21,216 visitors were present in the park.
 Simon Masrani and Vic Hoskins also arrived on the island to inspect their respective projects and Verizon Wireless were present to discuss an endorsement deal with Claire Dearing, who in turn was awaiting the arrival of her nephews.

 Zach and Gray Mitchell arrived that morning at Jurassic World via the Isla Nublar Ferry.
 They were greeted by Zara Young as their aunt was otherwise disposed with her Park Manager duties.
 Boarding the Monorail the group travelled to the Hilton Isla Nublar where Gray got his first glimpse of the Jurassic World Lagoon.
+Meanwhile on the other side of the Lagoon, Claire Dearing greeted Hal Osterly, Jim Drucker and Erica Brand of Verizon Wireless who were on the island negotiating potential sponsorship of an upcoming attraction.
+Dearing took them to the Hammond Creation Lab within the Innovation Center and with the assistance of Henry Wu, gave a short presentation on the Indominus Rex, convincing the Verizon representatives to agree to the deal.

 Following the abandonment of Jurassic Park: San Diego, The park on Isla Nublar became InGen's flagship theme park.
 Envisioned as a high-end destination resort, the park was in the last phases of construction when an act of industrial sabotage crippled the security system and led to the park's abandonment.